PowerShell/DscResources/StyleGuidelines.md

 ### Correct Parameter Usage in Function and Cmdlet Calls

-Use named parameters on function and cmdlet calls, and not positional parameters.
+Use named parameters for function and cmdlet calls rather than positional parameters.
-Named parameters help other developers who are unfamiliar with your code to better understand your code.
+Named parameters help other developers who are unfamiliar with your code to better understand it.

 When calling a function with many long parameters, use parameter splatting.
 More help on splatting can be found in the article